On Liberty: Introduction

-John Stuart Mill opens his essay by discussing the historical "struggle between authority and liberty," describing the tyranny of government, which, in his view, needs to be controlled by the liberty of the citizens.
-He divides this control of authority into two mechanisms: necessary rights belonging to citizens, and the "establishment of constitutional checks by which the consent of the community, or of a body of some sort, supposed to represent its interests, was made a necessary condition to some of the more important acts of the governing power."
+The Mills open their essay by discussing the historical "struggle between authority and liberty," describing the tyranny of government, which, in their view, needs to be controlled by the liberty of the citizens.
+They divide this control of authority into two mechanisms: necessary rights belonging to citizens, and the "establishment of constitutional checks by which the consent of the community, or of a body of some sort, supposed to represent its interests, was made a necessary condition to some of the more important acts of the governing power."
 Because society was—in its early stages—subjected to such turbulent conditions (i.e. small population and constant war), it was forced to accept rule "by a master."
 However, as mankind progressed, it became conceivable for the people to rule themselves.
-Mill admits that this new form of society seemed immune to tyranny because "there was no fear of tyrannizing over self."
-Despite the high hopes of the Enlightenment, Mill argues that the democratic ideals were not as easily met as expected.
+The Mills admit that this new form of society seemed immune to tyranny because "there was no fear of tyrannizing over self."
+Despite the high hopes of the Enlightenment, the Mills argue that the democratic ideals were not as easily met as expected.
 First, even in a democracy, the rulers were not always the same sort of people as the ruled.
 Second, there is a risk of a "tyranny of the majority" in which the many oppress the few who, according to democratic ideals, have just as much a right to pursue their legitimate ends.

-In Mill's view, tyranny of the majority is worse than tyranny of government because it is not limited to a political function.
+In the Mills' view, tyranny of the majority is worse than tyranny of government because it is not limited to a political function.
 Where one can be protected from a tyrant, it is much harder to be protected "against the tyranny of the prevailing opinion and feeling."
 The prevailing opinions within society will be the basis of all rules of conduct within society; thus there can be no safeguard in law against the tyranny of the majority.
-Mill's proof goes as follows: the majority opinion may not be the correct opinion.
+The Mills' proof goes as follows: the majority opinion may not be the correct opinion.
 The only justification for a person's preference for a particular moral belief is that it is that person's preference.
 On a specific issue, people will align themselves either for or against that issue; the side of greatest volume will prevail, but is not necessarily correct.
 In conclusion to this analysis of past governments, Mill proposes a single standard for which a person's liberty may be restricted:

 That the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others.
 His own good, either physical or moral, is not a sufficient warrant....
 Over himself, over his body and mind, the individual is sovereign.

-Mill clarifies that this standard is solely based on utility, not on natural rights.
-According to Mill, children and "barbarian" nations benefit from limited freedom.
+The Mills clarify that this standard is solely based on utility, not on natural rights.
+According to the Mills, children and "barbarian" nations benefit from limited freedom.
 Just despots, such as Charlemagne and Akbar the Great, were historically beneficial to people not yet fit to rule themselves.